Right Where You Are is Ok

 These all seem like worn out cliches as we collectively experience some pain and suffering this past year.
 A lot of folks (perhaps including you) don’t feel like being where they are right now.

 People have lost their businesses.
 Many lost their jobs, their sources of income, their loved ones.
-Whether it was due to the virus or the aftermath of months of lockdown and distancing, the social animal that is the human has had to become anything but that, and that hasn’t gone so well for a lot of us.
+Whether due to the virus or the aftermath of months of lockdown and distancing.
+The social animal that is the human has had to become anything but social, and that hasn’t gone so well for a lot of us.

 In the face of so much tragedy and disappointment it’s hard to imagine that where ever you are, you’re in the right place.